AIworx-Labs/chocolate/doc/index.rst

 Chocolate has been designed and optimized for hyperparameter optimization where each function evaluation takes very long to complete and is difficult to parallelize.

-Chocolat is licensed under the `3-Clause BSD License
+Chocolate is licensed under the `3-Clause BSD License
 <https://opensource.org/licenses/BSD-3-Clause>`_

 * **Tutorials**